 * Members must be in the eleventh or twelfth grade

-* A member needs to have completed an honors class during their freshman year.
+* A member needs to have completed an honors class during their freshman year and sophomore year.

-* A member must continue to pursue upper level and AP classes during their junior and senior year.
+* A member must continue to pursue upper level and AP classes during their senior year.

-* Complete at least one service project during the year.
+* Complete at least 3 hours of science oriented community service during the year.

 * Encourage and recognize scientific and intellectual thought.